junxit/us-congress-bills-115/metadata.md

 - 2018-02-07 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 305.
 - 2018-03-01 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S1320; text: CR S1320)
 - 2018-03-01 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S1320; text: CR S1320)
+- 2018-03-05 — Message on Senate action sent to the House.
+- 2018-03-05 — Received in the House.
+- 2018-03-05 — Referred to the House Committee on Energy and Commerce.